-As we are finally seeing some light at the end of the tunnel with the vaccine rollout well underway, many are feeling the urge to travel or at least begin planning their next vacation with family or friends.
+As we are finally seeing some light at the end of the tunnel, many are feeling the urge to travel or at least begin planning their next vacation with family or friends.
 As a full-service travel agency and tour operator (Ellison Travel & Tours), over the recent months we’ve seen a major increase in travel inquiries and questions about what travel is expected to look like.
 With government advisories, travel restrictions and public health information evolving daily, it has never been more crucial to consult with travel experts when planning your future getaways to ensure your best interests are looked after.
 Here are 5 tips and considerations for safe and responsible travel in a post-pandemic world.

 1. Plan Now.

 Start planning now to avoid disappointment.
 Lockdown has made many of us reflect on how we want to live our best lives, places we want to see with loved ones and experiences we want to check off our bucket lists.
 With this pent-up appetite, and other countries further ahead in terms of vaccination status and the green light to travel, plus the high volume of future travel credits to be used – demand has actually never been higher!
 We are already seeing many sun destinations, hotels, cruises and tours for 2022 selling out.
 Many travel providers are offering risk-free booking and flexibility should plans need to be postponed or canceled due to reasons related to the pandemic.
 Consulting with a travel advisor can help ensure you are planning wisely and make sense of the fine print.